casey/just/README.md

     echo 'I {{{{LOVE}} curly braces!'
 ```

-(An unmatched `}}` is ignored, so it doesn’t need to be escaped.)
+(An unmatched `}}` is ignored, so it doesn't need to be escaped.)

-Another option is to put all the text you’d like to escape inside of an interpolation:
+Another option is to put all the text you'd like to escape inside of an interpolation:

 ```make
 braces: